 Successive commandants failed to prioritize the tank, the author wrote.
 Commandant Gen. Robert M. Barrow refused to buy tanks during his entire four-year tenure from 1979–1983.
 Though the Army had begun its new M1A1 Abrams program to replace the aging M60 at around that time, the Corps was slow to follow.

-Commandant Gen. Al Gray canceled a modernization contract for the M1 Abrams as a replacement midway through its cycle, losing funding and tanks for the Corps in favor of other, infantry-centric programs, Estes wrote.
+Commandant Gen. Al Gray canceled a contract for the M1 Abrams as a replacement midway through its procurement cycle, losing funding and tanks for the Corps in favor of other, infantry-centric programs, Estes wrote.

 It partly contributed to the majority of Marine tankers riding into the Persian Gulf War in M60A1 tanks, originally fielded in 1959, fighting across the desert more than three decades later in 1991.